formkit/docs-content/essentials/styling.md

 langs="vue"></example>

 <callout type="tip">
-Because <code>rootClasses</code> is a configuration option, you can apply it per-input, per group, or globally.
+Because <code>rootClasses</code> is a configuration option, you can apply it per input, per group, or globally.
 </callout>

 ## Tailwind CSS Example